Português do Brasil •

 Changing Your Domain Name and URLs

 If you do a search and replace on your entire database to change the URLs, you can cause issues with data serialization, due to the fact that some themes and widgets store values with the length of your URL marked.
 When this changes, things break.
-To avoid that serialization issue, you have two options:
+To avoid that serialization issue, you have three options:

 - Use the Search and Replace for WordPress Databases Script to safely change all instances.
 (If you are a developer, use this option.
 It is a one step process as opposed to the 15-step procedure below)